 Mississippi State University is an equal opportunity institution.
-Discrimination in university employment, programs, or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, gender identity, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
+Discrimination in university employment, programs, or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
+Questions about equal opportunity programs or compliance should be directed to the Office of Compliance and Integrity, 56 Morgan Avenue, P.O.
+6044, Mississippi State, MS 39762, (662) 325-5839.

 Extension Service of Mississippi State University, cooperating with U.S. Department of Agriculture.
 Published in furtherance of Acts of Congress, May 8 and June 30, 1914.
-ANGUS L. CATCHOT JR., Director
+GARY B. JACKSON, Director